artikgak/artikgak/README.md

-# 👋 Hi, I'm Artem Hak
+# 👋 Hi, I'm Artem Hak.
+Good to see you here!
+## Now I'm doing my Ph.D. in Applied Mathematics, working as a Game Developer, and as an Assistant Professor.

 🎓 **1st year Ph.D. student in Applied Mathematics at [National University of Kyiv-Mohyla Academy](https://www.ukma.edu.ua/eng/)**\
 &nbsp;📍&nbsp;&nbsp;**Location:** Kyiv/Poltava, Ukraine\